sakaiproject/sakai-release/README.md

 This has been tested with ruby 2.0 and 1.9 and requires no gems.
 It does (at the moment) require some manual configuration to run and doesn't do anything otherwise because I've only ran it once.

+You're going to need to have ruby installed and run this script.
 At the top of the file there are 4 variables that correspond to each phase, set these all to 1 to run them.
 If they're 0 it won't run that phase.
 Also define the release tag that will be created and the jira that will be used in the message.

 For this to work you have to be in the directory with .externals and have full commit access.
 After all of these steps are run successfully, there's a few more easy manual steps that need to be done that might be automated later.

+*Note this script can be run by setting 1 in each phase in order, domaketags, doswitchtags, docommittags, doupdateexternals*.
+TODO: This script should take all of this as command line options rather than having to edit the file.

+Afer this is all done, there's a few more things left to do *Note these examples use the tag sakai-10.0, replace this with the new version you're creating*

 - Copy the main sakai branch into a tag
 ```